BlueScript-NPO/frontend/README.md

   <img src="docs/banner.png" width="100%" />
 </p>

-🚀 BlueScript Just went live!
-Check out [here](https://bluescript.app)!
+**🚀 BlueScript Just went live!
+Check out [here](https://bluescript.app)!**

 # BlueScript Front End

-BlueScript is a Non Profit Organization creating open source software to aid people who suffer dylexia.## Getting Started
+BlueScript is a Non Profit Organization creating open source software to aid people who suffer dylexia.

+## Contributing

+Check out our [contributing guide](CONTRIBUTING.md) to get started with contributing to this project.

+## Getting Started

 If you want to contribute to this project, you can clone this repository and start working on it.
 After cloning the repository, you run the following commands to start the project: